 View our APPIC Directory Listing.

 Note: The Center follows APPIC match policies for the internship selection process and agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

 Completed applications are evaluated on a variety of factors.
 Applicants will be notified if they are no longer under consideration.
 Applicants will be notified of their application status via e-mail.
 We will make every attempt to notify applicants of interview status by December 15.

 An on-site, Skype or telephone interview is required of applicants who have passed our initial review of applications.
 Although on-site interviews are often preferred by candidates, we have ranked and matched with all types of interviewees.
 Interviews take place from late December to mid-January and last approximately two hours.
-All interviews include a 45-minute semi-structured interview with the selection committee, and one-on-one meetings with the Training Director and a current intern.
+All interviews include a 45-minute semi-structured interview with the selection committee, and one-on-one meetings with the Training Coordinator and a current intern.
 On-site interviews include a tour of the facilities.
 On-site or virtual campus tours can be arranged through the UMKC Welcome Center.

 Computer Match Program

 The Center is registered to participate in the APPIC Computer Match Program.
 To be considered at our site, you will also have to be registered with the computer match company, by requesting an applicant agreement package.

 Internship Match Program Code: 139111